 The VTech KidiZoom Camera Pix (age 3+) is only $44.99 and perfect for small hands.
 There’s an LCD screen and even a few games to entertain them when they aren’t snapping away.
 It comes in two colors and is the perfect introduction to digital photography.

-If your little one also likes being in front of the camera and taking videos, then check out the VTech — KidiZoom® Creator Cam (age 5+) (starting at 81.94).
+If your little one also likes being in front of the camera and taking videos, then check out the VTech — KidiZoom® Creator Cam (age 5+) (starting at 40.50).
 It has a flip-up lens for selfies and a table-top tripod that can double as a handle.

 Want a little more pixel power?
 The Canon Power Shot ELPH ($239) has a 20.2 Megapixel CMOS sensor and a 12x optical zoom with image stabilization which will help ensure better results.
-For even better value, check out the Sony DSC-W830 ($164.99) with a similar sensor size and 8x optical zoom.
+But for even better value, check out the Sony DSC-W830 ($164.99) with a similar sensor size and 8x optical zoom.

 If you worry about a camera being dropped or caught in the rain, or your kid loves to spend time on the beach and in the water, look at getting a waterproof compact camera like the Olympus Tough ($499).
 This is perfect to explore the world no matter the conditions on land and underwater, whether in a backyard pool or on a snorkeling adventure.
 Built to withstand the harshest elements and treatment, this camera will give you peace of mind while also taking great pictures.

 Older kids wanting to have more control will love one of these bridge cameras.
 The Panasonic Lumix DC-FZ80 ($397.99) has a built-in lens with a powerful 60x optical zoom perfect for capturing wildlife and sports.
 Settings can also be controlled on this camera much like a D-SLR so they can experiment with longer shutter speeds to capture the night sky or fireworks.

 OIEXI 4k digital camera